cmgoffena13/file-loader/README.md

 - **Database Support**: PostgreSQL, MySQL, and SQL Server Compatability
 - **Audit Framework**: Configurable audit queries to ensure data quality
 - **File Management**: Automatic archiving and deletion after successful processing to keep directory clean
-- **Retry Logic**: Automatic retry with exponential backoff for database operations to handle transient failures.
+- **Retry Logic**: Automatic retry with exponential backoff for database operations to handle transient failures
+- **Error Isolation**: Errors in one file do not stop processing of other files - each file is processed independently with errors logged to `file_load_log` table

 ## Quick Start